paudelsamir/365DaysOfData/README.md

 ---
-# Then we are ready for the next chapter;
+# Then we are ready for the next chapter: RAG and